huashanjian/AI-Open-Library/README.md

 We believe that learning is not the consumption of information, but the reconstruction of thought.

 We hope AI-Open-Library can serve as a stable and reliable point of reference, helping you to orient yourself and see the path forward amidst the vast sea of information.

 ---

+#### **⚖️ Disclaimer (Copyright & Use)**

+* This project is for educational, research, and non‑commercial purposes only.
+Please do not use any materials herein for commercial distribution or profit.
+* All copyrights belong to the original authors and publishers.
+Any third‑party trademarks, covers, or metadata are included solely for scholarly citation and identification.
+* We do not provide paid distribution services, nor encourage mirroring or re‑distribution.
+If you need to cite or share, please follow the original license and copyright terms.
+* If you are a rights holder and believe that any file or excerpt should not be publicly available here, please contact [junhuayao41@gmail.com](mailto:junhuayao41@gmail.com).
+We will verify and remove it promptly.
+* Users are responsible for ensuring their download and usage comply with applicable laws and the rights holders’ terms in their jurisdiction; you assume all associated risks.
+* Nothing in this document constitutes legal advice.

+---